-i) The dosage of diatomaceous earth precoat shall be at least one and one-half ounces per square foot of element surface area.
+i) The dosage of diatomaceous earth precoat shall be at least surface area.
 Pressure diatomaceous earth filters shall be backwashed when the design flow rate can no longer be achieved or when specified by the filter manufacturer, whichever occurs first.
 Whenever the recirculation pump stops or is shut off, the filter shall be thoroughly backwashed and the elements shall be precoated before placing the pump back into operation.
 Vacuum diatomaceous earth filters shall be washed when the design flow rate can no longer be achieved or when specified by the filter manufacturer, whichever occurs first.
 Backwashing shall not be performed when the pool is in use.